 On Cabo Douglas, you can see marine Iguanas, a species unique to Galapagos.
 These Iguanas can dive for up to ten minutes, feeding on algae growing on the rocks.
 There are also flightless Cormorants, Galapagos Penguins and Seahorses around Cabo Douglas.
 It is ideal for those who want to dive with unique animal species and underwater photographers will have ample subjects with good light.

 There can be strong currents and cold water thermoclines.
-Divers should be Advanced or higher and have dived recently as the conditions can be strenuous.
-Some operators will request 50+ logged dives.
+Divers should be Advanced or higher and have dived recently as the CONDITIONS CAN BE STRENUOUS.
+You need to be an Advanced Diver with a minimum of 50 dives.
+(This is to ensure your safety & ultimately be about your enjoyment, Diving is about being relaxed, stress-free, & comfortable.)

 Diving in Galapagos can be cold especially in the cool season, and most liveaboards offer 3-4 unmissable dives per day.
 7mm wetsuits and hoods are recommended for comfort.
 Gloves or a reef hook are a necessity.
 Strong currents mean holding onto rocks, which are almost always covered with sharp barnacles.